code-sum/AI-TIL/notes/AI-lectures.md

 [Session 3] w/Professor Kim

 - W12 - 11/20
-  - CoralVQA: A Large-Scale Visual Question Answering Dataset for Coral Reef Image Understanding [(link)](https://arxiv.org/abs/2507.10449)
+  - [NeurIPS 2025] CoralVQA: A Large-Scale Visual Question Answering Dataset for Coral Reef Image Understanding [(link)](https://arxiv.org/abs/2507.10449)
-  - RHO-1: Not All Tokens Are What You Need [(link)](https://arxiv.org/abs/2404.07965)
+  - [NeurIPS 2024] RHO-1: Not All Tokens Are What You Need [(link)](https://arxiv.org/abs/2404.07965)
-  - Debating with More Persuasive LLMs Leads to More Truthful Answers
+  - [ICML 2024] Debating with More Persuasive LLMs Leads to More Truthful Answers
-  - A Probabilistic Perspective on Unlearning and Alignment for Large Language Models
+  - [ICLR 2025] A Probabilistic Perspective on Unlearning and Alignment for Large Language Models
-  - Medical Large Language Model Benchmarks Should Prioritize Construct Validity
+  - [ICML 2025] Medical Large Language Model Benchmarks Should Prioritize Construct Validity
 - W13 - 11/27
 - W14 - 12/4
 - W15 - 12/11